Discover Cuba : Architecture (and design)

 Echo of the origins

-Of the presence of the Taino Indians, there is no trace left, as the Spanish colonists made sure to remove all traces of the indigenous peoples.
-However, many Cubans claim this heritage and perpetuate the Taino traditions, especially in terms of habitat.
-It is not uncommon to come across bohios, traditional huts made of palm wood and thatched roof, with a rectangular or circular plan.
-Some of them also have an eaves supported by branches creating a sort of protective gallery.
-Grouped around a central collective space, these huts are found particularly in the eastern regions.
-These taino huts are matched by a rural habitat which also makes the most of plant materials (wood, palm), even if thatch is often replaced or mixed with corrugated iron.
-These small houses are often on one level, bordered by a gallery, and those with a small garden are often delimited by wooden or plant fences.
+No trace remains of the presence of the Taino Indians, as the Spanish colonists made sure to wipe out all traces of the indigenous peoples.
+However, many Cubans claim to be part of this heritage, and continue to perpetuate Taino traditions, particularly in terms of housing.
+It's not uncommon to come across bohios, the traditional huts made of palm wood and thatch, rectangular or circular in plan.
+Some also have eaves supported by branches, creating a sort of protective gallery.
+Grouped around a central communal space, these huts are found particularly in eastern regions.
+These Taino huts are matched by rural dwellings that also feature plant materials (wood, palm), although thatch is often replaced or mixed with corrugated iron.
+These small houses are often on one level, bordered by a gallery, and those with a small garden are often enclosed by wooden or plant fences.

 Colonial Splendors